codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a vampire's favorite fruit?
-A blood orange.
+Sore throats are a pain in the neck!

 ## Daily Trivia

-What does GHz stand for?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Gigahetz
+ 1. Yamaha YM2612
- 2. Gigahatz
+ 2. Zilog Z80
- 3. Gigahotz
+ 3. Intel 8088
- 4. Gigahertz
+ 4. Motorola 68000

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Motorola 68000
 </details>